-These grants offer matched funding of up to $50,000 to assist eligible businesses with the cost of a variety of gas-related projects that will:
+Sustainability Victoria is offering matched funding of up to $50,000 to assist eligible businesses* with the cost of a variety of gas-related projects.

 The Gas Efficiency Grants will support businesses to take practical action that results in more efficient use of gas, helping relieve gas cost pressures.

 We are calling for applications from businesses operating in Victoria with an annual energy spend above $20,000 who use gas for equipment and/or processes core to the business operations and are keen to implement gas efficiency upgrades to improve business productivity*.

 Read more about the businesses that have successfully received a Gas Efficiency Grant below.

 *Eligibility requirements apply, please read our guidelines for full eligibility details.